Serving Essex, Kingsville, And Surrounding

 - Cavity fillings can also be used to close small gaps between the front two teeth.

 Procedure for a Composite Filling

-If a chipped tooth needs repair or you are diagnosed with a dental cavity, our dentist will recommend you go for composite filling in Essex.
+If a chipped tooth needs repair or you are diagnosed with a dental cavity, our dentist in Essex will recommend you go for composite filling.
 The procedure starts with cleaning out the tooth with the help of dental drills.
-Once the damaged or infected part is removed, our dentist will begin rebuilding the lost tooth structure with the help of dental composites.
+Once the damaged or infected part is removed, our dentist will begin rebuilding the lost tooth structure with the help of dental fillings.

 Or call us today to schedule your appointment: (519) 961-9211